According to Bex: Plot

-According to Bex concerns the life of Bex Atwell, a twenty-something single woman who works as a secretary and who lives in London.
+According to Bex concerns the life of Bex Atwell, a twenty-something single woman who works as a secretary and lives in London.
 She is looking for the perfect man and the perfect job, but in both she ends with second best.

 Reception

 Critical reception to the show was negative, with The Stage calling it "the biggest sitcom disaster of the year". and the British Comedy Guide describing it as "dull and predictable".
 Despite reports that a second series had been planned, the show was cancelled after the first series due to low ratings.
 Hynes considered the series so bad that she ended up firing her agent.